RobWiggins/spaced-repetition-client/README.md

 You will also see any lint errors in the console.

 `npm test`
 Launches the test runner in the interactive watch mode.
+However, this app is currently configured to use Cypress for testing.
-See the section about running tests for more information.
+See the section about running tests on Cypress for more information.

 `npm run build`
 Builds the app for production to the build folder.